Tape and Channels - Tips To Major Renovation

 Every great product has accessories to match.
 The TE Series will not let you down.
 From connector brackets, pendant cables and mounting clips to a variety of lenses, where you install will drive the accessories you need.

 Lenses are the accessory you can’t enjoy with tape itself.
 Just another reason to love channels.
-For Standard and Enhanced TE Series, choose from:
+Choose from:

 - Clear: Allows the most light through and diodes will be more visible.

 - White Opaque: Diffuses the diodes and spreads the light output.